SimFin/simfin/FUTURE.md

     problematic companies for now, and re-include them in the future when the data has been fixed.
 (Thomas)
 -   <del>Make API support for datasets: 'income-banks', 'income-insurance', etc. (Magnus)</del>
--   Make a new variant 'latest' of dataset 'shareprices' which only contains the data for the most recent trading day.
+-   <del>Make a new variant 'latest' of dataset 'shareprices' which only contains the data for the most recent trading day.
 This can be used to make a simple stock-screener, without having to download the entire dataset for shareprices every single day.
-(Thomas and Magnus)
+(Thomas and Magnus)</del>
 -   Update Python API and tutorial with all the new features.
 (Magnus)